 I remember I would get so mad at myself if I ate the same foods back to back.
 But in reality… nothing happened unless I ate it every day for weeks and weeks and already had a tendency to have issues with it.
 Tiny slip-ups are fine and you don’t have to be perfect every single day.
 The goal is variety, not perfection.

 It is hard… until it becomes a habit

 When I first started doing this, I was cognizant of everything I was eating down to the oil and spice.
 It was a pain, and I felt obsessed and exhausted.
 For some folks, it can be too triggering of bad habits, which is certainly reason to reconsider doing it.

 However, all new health ventures are hard.
 Whether it be going gluten-free, picking up running, or following a rotation diet, it’s hard at first… until it becomes a habit.

 Eventually, you’ll start to get the hang of it to where it becomes second nature.
 These days, I just don’t want to cauliflower every day.
 I keep it in the freezer and only pull it out once or twice a week.
 I don’t have to think about it every day.
 It takes time to get to the point where it just becomes a habit to rotate your foods, but you will get there.

 Do you have to follow it forever?

-Like I said above, eventually it becomes habit to not eat the same foods every day.
-For me personally (and what I recommend) is to follow it more strictly in the beginning to get into the habit while you’re following a more structured healing protocol, and then just be mindful about it going forward.
+Like I said above, eventually, it becomes a habit to not eat the same foods every day.
+For me personally (and what I recommend) is to follow it more strictly, in the beginning, to get into the habit while you’re following a more structured healing protocol, and then just be mindful about it going forward.

 As time goes on, you’ll figure out the foods that you don’t have to be as mindful about and your body just tends to do well with (for me, I know I always tolerate beef and salmon very well) and the foods that you have to be more careful with (for me, it’s reintroductions like cheese and almonds).
 You’ll eventually find your own rhythm, but more variety is always a good template to try and follow.